Joan Antoni Blanc Tramo Mushroom Table Lamp

 Joan Antoni Blanc was born in 1940 in Tortosa, Tarragona, Spain.
 Together with his brother Oriol Blanc and Pau Joan Vidal he founded the design firm Estudi Blanc.
 They designed many items over the years.
 Lamps were designed for Tramo, Metalarte, Santa & Cole…

 Joan Antoni Blanc was also involved in the birth of the EINA design school in 1967.
-EINA is the University Center for Design and Art of Barcelona.
+EINA is the University Centre for Design and Art of Barcelona.
 It seems that he designed this series of lamps in the same year.

 The Tramo – Trabajos molestos – Annoying works company was founded in the 1950s by Miguel Milá together with two friends, architects F. Ribas Barangé and E. Pérez Ullibari.